Realizations of countable Borel equivalence relations: Turing and arithmetical equivalence

+In fact, in \cref{3333}, we will see that it admits a realization which is a minimal subshift of $2^{\F_4}$.
+On the other hand the following is open:

-\begin{prob} Does Turing equivalence $\equiv_T$ on $\cantor$ admit a compact action realization? \end{prob} A negative answer to this question will on the one hand provide a new proof of the non-hyperfiniteness of $\equiv_T$ but, more importantly, give a negative answer to the long-standing problem of the universality of $\equiv_T$, see \cite{DK00}.
+\begin{prob} \probturingcompact \end{prob} A negative answer to this question would provide a new proof of the failure of hyperfiniteness for $\equiv_T$ but, much more importantly, give a negative answer to the long-standing problem of the universality of $\equiv_T$, see \cite{DK00}.

-Concerning Turing equivalence, we know from \cref{baireActionRealization} that it admits a continuous action realization on the Baire space $\baire$, i.e., that there is a Borel isomorphism of $\cantor$ with $\baire$ which sends $\equiv_T$ to an equivalence relation induced by a continuous action of a countable group on $\baire$.
+Concerning Turing equivalence, we know from \cref{BaireActionRealization} that it admits a continuous action realization on the Baire space $\baire$, i.e., that there is a Borel isomorphism of $\cantor$ with $\baire$ which sends $\equiv_T$ to an equivalence relation induced by a continuous action of a countable group on $\baire$.
 We calculate below an upper bound for the Baire class of such a Borel isomorphism.
 A version of the next theorem was first proved by Andrew Marks, in response to an inquiry of the authors, with ``Baire class 3" instead of ``Baire class 2''.
 The proof of \cref{t:main} below uses some of his ideas along with other additional arguments.

-\begin{thm} There exists a Baire class 2 map $\Phi\colon \cantor \to \baire$ that is an isomorphism between $\equiv_T$ and an equivalence relation given by a continuous group action on $\baire$. \end{thm}
+\begin{thm} There exists a Baire class 2 bijection $\Phi \colon \cantor \to \baire$ that is an isomorphism between $\equiv_T$ and an equivalence relation given by a continuous group action on $\baire$. \end{thm}

 The most natural construction of the isomorphism will yield \cref{p:main} below.
 We will show later that it in fact implies \cref{t:main}.

 \begin{prop} There exists a Baire class 2 map $\Psi$ that is an isomorphism between $\equiv_T$ on $\cantor$ and an equivalence relation given by a continuous group action on a 0-dimensional Polish space. \end{prop}